HIGH DOSE VITAMIN C

 No matter how high the concentration, Vitamin C does not harm healthy cells in individuals that produce G6PD, the enzyme that protects them.
 Since most people are sufficient in this enzyme, a simple test prior to receiving a high dose C infusion will let the doctor know if you are a candidate for this therapy.
 Although not a cure for cancer, intravenous Vitamin C may improve quality of life, lessen cancer treatment side effects, and possibly inhibit or retard tumor growth.

 The medical research supporting the use of IV Vitamin C Therapy is impressive…one of the best antiviral agents available, it has the ability to deactivate and eliminate a wide range of toxins.
 Enhancing patient resistance, IV Vitamin C will greatly increase the immune system’s ability to neutralize bacterial and fungal infections.
-The Riordan Clinic has published data verifying Vitamin C’s anti-cancer properties.
+The National Institutes of Health has published evidence confirming Vitamin C’s anti-cancer properties.
+The Riordan Clinic has published data verifying Vitamin C’s anti-cancer properties as well.